pereyraagustin/str_2020/README.md

 'real speed, real torque'
 Where both are integers in the inclusive range [0-255].

 The server sends the string in the format:
 'torque, *value*'

 And receives from the engine the chain:
 'speed, *value*'

-## Workgroup
-* Members: Brambilla Nicolás Gabriel, Perez Sardi Walter Gabriel, Pereyra Agustín Ezequiel.

-* Teacher: Coppens John.

-* Subject: Real Time Systems.

-* Year: 2020.

-* University: CRUC-IUA-UNDEF.

 ## Requirements
 * Python3 or higher.